Supertf

-Matthew Joseph DeLisi (born March 28, 2000), better known as super or supertf, is a former professional Overwatch player from the United States.
+Matthew Joseph DeLisi (born March 28, 2000), better known as Super or Supertf (stylized in all lowercase), is an American Twitch streamer and former professional Overwatch player.
 He competed in the Overwatch League (OWL) as a member of the San Francisco Shock.
-Prior to his time in OWL, DeLisi played for teams such as -bird noises-, Hammer Esports, and Luminosity Gaming Evil (LGE).
+Prior to his time in OWL, DeLisi played for teams including -bird noises-, Hammer Esports, and Luminosity Gaming Evil (LGE).

-DeLisi began his Overwatch career with -bird noises- and later joined Hammer Esports, which was then acquired by LGE.
+DeLisi began his professional Overwatch career in 2016 with -bird noises- and then later joined Hammer Esports in 2017—which was acquired by LGE that year.
 In late 2017, he signed with the San Francisco Shock in preparation for the inaugural OWL season in 2018.
-Being underage initially, DeLisi made his professional debut in April 2018.
+Initially being underage, DeLisi made his professional debut in April 2018.
 Throughout his tenure with the Shock, DeLisi achieved numerous accolades, including being a two-time OWL All-Star, an OWL Role Star, an OWL MVP finalist, and a winner of three midseason tournament titles.
 He also secured two OWL championships in 2019 and 2020, as well as won the 2019 Overwatch World Cup as part of Team USA.
 DeLisi announced his retirement on March 27, 2022.

-DeLisi's prominence extended beyond his gameplay, as he made two appearances on The Tonight Show Starring Jimmy Fallon for interviews about the Overwatch League.
+DeLisi's prominence extended beyond his gameplay, as he made two appearances on The Tonight Show Starring Jimmy Fallon for interviews about OWL.

 Early life

 DeLisi was born on March 28, 2000, and was raised in Northeast Philadelphia, Pennsylvania.
+At a young age, DeLisi watched his brother play RuneScape, which inspired him to play video games.
+His brother later helped him create an account under the name "Super71000," which DeLisi adopted for "a while" before eventually removing the numbers.